sensmetry/sysml-2ls/.github/README.md

 ---

-_SysIDE Community Edition (SysIDE CE)_ is a free and open source SysML v2 textual editing and analysis system, bringing rich SysML v2 language support to Visual Studio Code. _SysIDE CE_ can also be integrated into other applications and automated workflows which need to interact with SysML v2 textual representations.
+_SysIDE Editor_ is a free and open source SysML v2 textual editing and analysis system, bringing rich SysML v2 language support to Visual Studio Code. _SysIDE Editor_ can also be integrated into other applications and automated workflows which need to interact with SysML v2 textual representations.

-The main enabling components of _SysIDE CE_ are a parser and a language server for SysML v2 and KerML [2024-05 release](https://github.com/Systems-Modeling/SysML-v2-Release/tree/2024-05) specifications.
+The main enabling components of _SysIDE Editor_ are a parser and a language server for SysML v2 and KerML [2024-05 release](https://github.com/Systems-Modeling/SysML-v2-Release/tree/2024-05) specifications.

-_SysIDE CE_ provides features such as:
+_SysIDE Editor_ provides features such as:

 - Semantic highlighting
 - Autocompletion